 Note: throughout this document reference is made to "grants".
-A "grant" is taken to mean the combination of support from Phare CBC ("Phare support") and from Romania ("National Cofinancing").
+A "grant" is taken to mean the combination of support from Phare CBC ("Phare support") and from Romania ("National Co-financing").

-2.2 Project purpose:
+2.1 Project purpose:

-While concentrating on the strategic dimension of cross border development which involves and benefits local communities, the purpose of the project is to support the further development of the economic and social cohesion of border regions, in line with the sustainable development principles.
-This will be done by promotion of sustainable development of the cross-border region through effective use of the economic potential in synergy with friendly and appropriate use of the natural resources and preservation of the biodiversity.
+Promotion of sustainable development of the cross-border region through effective use of the economic potential in synergy with friendly and appropriate use of the natural resources and preservation of the biodiversity.

-2.3 Accession Partnership (AP) and NPAA priority
+2 Accession Partnership (AP) and NPAA priority

-2.3.1 Accession Partnership
+2.2.1 Accession Partnership

 With reference to the Accession Partnership, this project aims to support an integrated approach for addressing regional disparities in the border region.
-By strengthening and development of joint initiatives across the border, the project stimulates real cross-border cooperation in the regions, seen as one single unit.
+By strengthening and development of joint initiatives across the border, the project stimulates real cross-border co-operation in the regions, seen as one single unit.